danifujii/bookqlub/README.md

 ## Structure

 The application consists of two parts:
   - Web server that exposes a [GraphQL API](https://graphql.org/learn/).
-Build with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and used [Graphene](https://graphene-python.org/) for the GraphQL integration.
+Built with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and used [Graphene](https://graphene-python.org/) for the GraphQL integration.
   - Web application built with [React](https://reactjs.org/).
     Used [Apollo Client](https://www.apollographql.com/docs/) for the GraphQL integration and